 Assessing the Evidence: Home Visiting Evidence of Effectiveness, 2011-2015

 The Home Visiting Evidence of Effectiveness project (HomVEE), is a transparent, systematic review of the evidence base for multiple home visiting programs for pregnant women and young children.
-The project, conducted through a contract to Mathematica Policy Research, aims to improve knowledge about overall efficacy, efficacy by outcomes, information on subgroup populations, implementation home visiting models.
-The project will be conducting a comprehensive and detailed model-by-model review of the effectiveness of home visiting models that support children’s health and development, readiness for school, reductions in maltreatment, positive parenting practices, and improved family self-sufficiency (when in conjunction with child outcomes).
-The review is being led by the Administration for Children and Families in collaboration with the Health Resources and Services Administration, the Office of the Assistant Secretary for Planning and Evaluation, and the Centers for Disease Control and Prevention.
+The project, conducted through a contract to Mathematica Policy Research, aims to improve knowledge about overall efficacy, efficacy by outcomes, information on subgroup populations, and implementation of home visiting models.
+The project conducts a comprehensive review of the evidence of effectiveness of home visiting program models that support children’s health and development, school readiness, reductions in maltreatment, positive parenting practices, and improved family self-sufficiency (when in conjunction with child outcomes).
 Users can access the site at: http://homvee.acf.hhs.gov/.

 Some of the questions of interest for the review include:

 - What does the literature say about the research evidence for home visiting models?
 What is the quality of research for each model?
 Who are the target populations?
 What are the outcomes for participants in various home visiting models?
 How are the outcomes measured?
 How consistent are the findings over time and across studies?
 What does the research say about the efficacy of enhancements on home visiting models?

 - What are the various delivery mechanisms and components of the different home visiting models (i.e. staff, targeted populations, number of sessions, content of sessions, etc)?
 How is the program organized and administered?